Esmail-Jawabreh/Practicing-On-DataStructures-And-Algorithms/DataStructures/Non-Primitive/Linear/Static/Arrays/README.md

 ##### Arrays are a fundamental building block for many algorithms and data manipulation operations.
 Sorting, searching, filtering, and many other operations often rely on arrays for efficient implementation and execution.

 - Interfacing with lower-level operations:
-##### xArrays provide a convenient way to interface with lower-level operations and systems, such as interacting with memory, file I/O, or network protocols.
+##### Arrays provide a convenient way to interface with lower-level operations and systems, such as interacting with memory, file I/O, or network protocols.
 They allow you to represent and manipulate data in a format that is compatible with these operations.

 <br>
 <br>